w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ```

 > Important note: When you run another validator, change the values for `--ws-port` and `--port`, so
-> that they aren't conflicting with eachother.
+> that they aren't conflicting with each other.
 The Rococo `json` file should be kept the same here.

 ## Connect to Polkadot JS UI